qwaneu/qwaneu.github.io/training/mastering-legacy-code.md

  refactorings, seams, and dependencies to co-ordinate, plan and execute a large refactoring with a team.
 And do so safely, even though in the beginning no automated tests are present.

+ ### Practical information

+* Duration: 2 Days
+* Training infrastructure (including laptops) will be taken care of
+* Basic programming skills required
+* This training is available as open enrollment and in-house.
+* This training is available as half day follow up on our [test driven development training](/training/test-driven-development).

+### Register

+Please refer to [Mastering legacy code on Springest](https://www.springest.nl//qwan/mastering-legacy-code){:target="_blank"} for dates and registration or [contact us directly](/#contact).